fbpx

 Without completing a soil test first, applying any general fertilizer may only exacerbate the nutrient deficiency or imbalance, making it even harder to resolve down the line.

-Lemon tree leaves - slight discoloration
+lemon tree leaves - slight discoloration

 Overwatering leading to lemon tree leaves turning yellow